meteor/meteor/content/data-loading.md

 One point to be aware of is that if you allow the user to *modify* data in the "psuedo-collection" you are publishing in this fashion, you'll want to be sure to re-publish the modifications to them via the publication.

-XXX: should we talk about sharing observers?

-XXX: should we talk about techniques to share data/work between common custom publications?

 ## Turning a REST endpoint into a publication